wp-plugins/wordpress-admin-bar-improved/readme.txt

 Then just visit your admin area and activate the plugin.

 == Frequently Asked Questions ==

+= How to add menu items =

+In the admin area of your site, click "Menus" under the "Appearance" menu.
+Create a new menu named `WPABI` or something like that.
+Add whatever menu items you want to it, and save the menu.
+In the box titled "Theme Locations", select the menu you created in the `Admin Bar Improved` dropdown select list, and hit save.
+After that, your menu items will appear in your admin bar!

 = It's not working! =